 Considering an International Medical School for your Medical Studies?
 Click Here to Apply to AUA College of Medicine

-Caribbean Medical Schools – No MCAT Required for Admissions
+Caribbean Medical School – No MCAT Required for Admissions

 person sitting while using laptop